Breaking down DOCN’s current quarter earnings estimates

 Sponsored

-As well, it is important to consider DOCN stock ratios such as price-to-sales, which is currently 6.18.Likewise, its price to free cash flow for the last twelve months stands at 49.25.
+As well, it is important to consider DOCN stock ratios such as price-to-sales, which is currently 5.91.Likewise, its price to free cash flow for the last twelve months stands at 47.06.

 How does DigitalOcean Holdings Inc. (DOCN) stock rate among analysts?
 Buy, sell, or hold?